KILTprotocol/spec-ext-didsign-api/readme.md

     It MUST include an authentication key.
     It MAY include other keys and services.
 4. The extension resolves the promise returned from `getSignedDidCreationExtinsic` with the signed extrinsic.
-5. The dApp submits the extrinsic or delegates the submission to another service.
+5. The dApp submits the extrinsic or sends it to the the submitter it specified in the API call.

 ## The signing flow